 Back in March 2009, there were three actions taken to initiate what is essentially an 8 year squeeze in financial asset prices.
 The three actions were:

-1) The introduction of massive permanent open market operation (POMO) buying program that is known as quantitative easing today.
+1) The introduction of a massive permanent open market operation (POMO) buying program that is known as quantitative easing today.
 POMO existed long before, but it was previously used to offset the issuance of paper dollars.
 IE - The Federal Reserve issues serial numbers for currency, the US Mint prints currency and the Federal Reserve holds bonds as collateral against the newly printed currency.

 2) What was billed as the stimulus package was passed.
 This was a very creative way to send money to lenders, banks and large corporations by allowing them to: